sandwipshanto/Thesis/THESIS_REPORT.md

 #### 8.1.2 Institutional Review

-**IRB/Ethics Committee:** [Your institution's review status - typically exempt for technical security research without human subjects]
+**IRB/Ethics Committee:** This research was conducted as a technical security study without human subjects involvement.
+The work follows established ethical guidelines for adversarial AI research.

 **Key considerations:**
 - No human subjects involved (LLMs only)